csimmonds/android4beagle/README.md

 ```
 $ scripts/write-sdcard-beagleboneblack.sh mmcblk0
 ```
-When done, plug the card into your BeagelBone Black, press the "boot" button and power up.
+When done, plug the card into your BeagleBone Black, press the "boot" button and power up.

 ## Running Android from internal eMMC flash memory